 - Employ the 3-Bucket Car Wash System

 This system is simple; you need 3 buckets or washing containers with clean water.
 Add your car washing soap, preferably plant-based products into one of the 3 buckets and use a gentle wash mitt to scrub the outer surface of the vehicle.
 You should be careful on the soap/detergent you decide to use as some dish cleaners and liquid detergents can damage the paint.
+Consider using a spray foam cannon to equally coat your vehicle.
 Additionally, avoid using hard-bristled brushes on the surface to prevent scratches.

 The purpose of the second bucket is to rinse the mitt before dipping it back to the soapy water.
 Rinsing the cleaning mitt prevents reintroducing the dirty back to the surface as well as keeping the soapy water clean for effective cleaning.
 If your car is too dirty, you can change the water in the second bucket in the process.